Designing Courses in the Age of AI

 Consider Ways AI Tools Could Enhance Your Course

-While it’s important to be cautious about the ethics of asking students to create accounts with AI platforms (see e.g., ChatGPT and Good Intentions in Higher Ed), there are a variety of ways these tools can enhance a course.
-For example, a generative AI system such as ChatGPT can revise and edit writing (or suggest potential revisions).
-AIs can be used for personal tutoring and to answer questions or explain confusing concepts, with the understanding that sometimes the information provided may be inaccurate or biased.
+While it’s important to be cautious about the ethics of asking students to create accounts with AI platforms (see e.g., ChatGPT and Good Intentions in Higher Ed), there are a variety of ways these tools might enhance a students learning within a course.
+For example, a generative AI system such as ChatGPT can provide feedback on a student’s writing (or serve as a brainstorming partner).
+AIs can be used for personal tutoring and to answer questions or explain confusing concepts in multiple ways, with the understanding that sometimes the information provided may be inaccurate or biased.
+For more ideas about how students might engage with AI within a course see consider this worksheet with an example list of expectations and this AI Assignment Scale.
 Students can also learn by exploring these tools themselves, looking for factual errors in AI generated responses, considering differences in responses arising from different tools, comparing AI generated works to ones from the literature or their own work.

 The SPACE Framework: Teaching Students to Write with AI